szhan135/template-lab-01-git-github/README.md

 The `..` after the change directory command moves us up one directory, and the `rm -rf` will force (`-f`) the removal of all files recursively (`-r`) in that directory.

 Now, go to the upper right of this page and click the “Clone or download” dropdown.
 A box will appear that should say “Clone with HTTPS” (if it says “Clone with SSH”, then click the small blue text to the right that says “Use HTTPS”).
+The box should look like the following, being careful to make sure it says "Clone with HTTPS".

 Copy the link in the box below, this is the GitHub repository url which you will use to clone that repository.
 Now, run the following command:

 ```
 $ git clone <github-url>